Last updated May 14, 2021

-Today’s Status, Looking Towards Summer 2021 — Yellow
+Today’s Status, Looking Towards Fall 2021 — Yellow

 There are several current factors to watch in Lithuania.
 After a relatively low number of cases in the fall, the country has been seeing a sharp increase.
 It’s something we’re watching carefully.
 Another element to consider is the school situation — the schools where ILP volunteers teach in Lithuania need more time to re-open.